What Is C12-15 alkyl benzoate?

-C12-15 alkyl benzoate is a synthetic ingredient that is used as an emollient and texture enhancing agent in a variety of cosmetics and personal care products.
+C12-15 alkyl benzoate is a synthetic ingredient that is used as an emollient and texture enhancing ingredient in a variety of cosmetics and skincare products.

-In cosmetics and personal care products, C12-15 alkyl benzoate functions as an emollient, texture enhancer, and antimicrobial agent.
-It is used in a wide variety of products, such as sunscreens, baby products, bath products, antiperspirants and deodorants, eye makeup, lipstick, foundations and tinted moisturizers, shaving products, hair styling products, and more.
+In cosmetics and skincare products, C12-15 alkyl benzoate functions as an emollient, texture enhancer, and antimicrobial agent.
+It is used in a wide variety of products, such as sunscreens, baby products, bath products, antiperspirants and deodorants, eye makeup, lipstick, foundations, and tinted moisturizers, shaving products, hair styling products, and more.

-As an emollient, C12-15 alkyl benzoate helps to keep the skin moist and supple by reducing water loss from the epidermis (the outer layer of skin).
-Emollients act as lubricants and occlusive agents.
-A lubricant reduces friction when anything rubs against the skin, while an occlusive agent forms a protective, invisible film on the surface of skin that helps to slow down water loss.
-These functions allow C12-15 alkyl benzoate to keep the skin moisturized and also help the skin to repair.
+As an emollient, C12-15 alkyl benzoate helps to keep the skin moist and supple by reducing water loss from the outer layers of the skin.
+Emollients form a protective barrier on the surface of the skin, trapping moisture and preventing water loss to the air.
+Emollients also help to improve the texture and performance of a product by acting as a lubricant.
+A lubricant reduces friction when anything rubs against the skin.
+These functions allow C12-15 alkyl benzoate to keep the skin moisturized and also help repair the appearance of the skin.

-While all skin types can benefit from emollients like C12-15 alkyl benzoate, emollients are very beneficial for those who have dry, rough and/or flaky skin.
-Emollients can treat these symptoms, leaving the skin looking and feeling soft and smooth.
-In addition, emollients can benefit those that suffer from conditions such as eczema, psoriasis, or other inflammatory skin condition.
+While all skin types can benefit from emollients like C12-15 alkyl benzoate, emollients are very beneficial for those who have dry, rough, and/or flaky skin.
+Emollients help to leave the skin looking and feeling soft and smooth.
+In addition, emollients may benefit those that suffer from conditions such as eczema, psoriasis, or other inflammatory skin condition.

 C12-15 alkyl benzoate can also be classified as a texture enhancer.
-It imparts a soft and velvety feel to skin and has excellent spreadability.
+It imparts a soft and velvety feel to the skin and has improves spreadability.
 C12-15 alkyl benzoate also functions as an effective thickener when added to gels, creams, and lotions.
-It is added to pressed powders because of its ability to bind other ingredients together.
 C12-15 alkyl benzoate has excellent solubility in oil and is often used in sunscreens because it helps keep the active ingredients dispersed throughout the formula.
-Lastly, C12-15 alkyl benzoate can be used for the extension and fixation of fragrance.

-It is also claimed that C12-15 alkyl benzoate has antimicrobial properties, however, there is limited data on which microorganisms this ingredient is effective against.
+Research suggests that C12-15 alkyl benzoate may also have antimicrobial properties, reducing the likelihood of the growth of bacteria and mold in formulations due to contamination.
+However, there is limited data on which microorganisms this ingredient is effective against.

 Since C12-15 alkyl benzoate is an ester that is composed of various long-chain alcohols, this ingredient is often misunderstood to be bad for the skin.
 It is true that some alcohols, like ethyl or rubbing alcohol, can be extremely drying to the skin.
 However, quite the opposite is true for C12-15 alkyl benzoate, which is well known to effectively condition and soften the skin and hair.